Site updated Wednesday 01/18/2023

 Remote Waiver Tests

 If you cannot come to campus to take the test, we do have remote waiver tests for Chinese, French, Korean, and Spanish.
 For the remote tests, we ask that you first take the placement test, and see that you place into course number 201 or higher.
 Links to these are found in the highlighted area under the Placement heading above.
 If you complete the eval/placement test well as described above, you are ready for a remote waiver test.
-If for some reason the lock down browser for the test does not video tape your entire test, you will be asked to come to our testing lab.
+If for some reason the lock down browser for the test does not video tape your entire test, you will be asked to come to our testing lab to take your test.
 Please sign up using this link:

 Sign up here for a remote Foreign Language Waiver Test